 |A recent poll conducted by KFF found that in mid-July, 53% of adults in the United States reported their mental health was negatively impacted due to worry and stress over the coronavirus, compared to 32% reported in March.
 Given that the pandemic has continued to worsen, this figure could be even greater now.|

-Currently over half of the adults in the US are suffering from negative mental health, which is a third more than when the coronavirus first hit back in March.
+Currently over half of the adults in the U.S. are suffering from negative mental health, which is a third more than when COVID-19 first hit back in March.
 For many adults, the additional stress caused by COVID-19 is triggering or worsening existing conditions such as depression, anxiety, and post-traumatic stress disorder.
 Others that are experiencing mental health disorders for the first time will require longer-term support.

 SOLUTION: Integration with primary care, enabling earlier diagnosis and treatment of mental health conditions.